 Private health insurance for Spain can be contracted online, but as there are so many different providers and offers available, it can be quite complicated to choose the right one.
 Our guide to best private health insurance in Spain shall help you select the offer that matches your needs and expectations at a fair price.

-Our current top recommendations for medical insurance in Spain for international students & expats are Sanitas, ASISA, Adeslas, DKV, and Axa.
+Our current top recommendations for medical insurance in Spain for international students & expats are ASISA, Mapfre, Sanitas, Adeslas and DKV.
 All three being specialized in providing private health insurance for internationals moving to Spain at a fair prices.
 You can ask for a free insurance quote here.